Discover the optimal time for your move with expert insights. Plan strategically for a stress-free relocation. Read more.

 It’s not just about when to move, but how you do it.
 After learning more about the moving process, some people may decide they need more time between selling their current home and moving into a new one.

 So, how can you sell your home and still live in it until you move?
-For current homeowners planning to relocate, a sale-leaseback can offer an easier, more flexible schedule with fewer tasks on the to-do list.
+For current homeowners planning to relocate, a sell and stay transaction can offer an easier, more flexible schedule with fewer tasks on the to-do list.

-Instead of spending months prepping your home for listing—and more months of viewings, buyer negotiation, and waiting to close—Truehold's sale-leaseback pairs the sale of your home with a lease agreement on a closing date you select.
+Instead of spending months prepping your home for listing—and more months of viewings, buyer negotiation, and waiting to close—Truehold's sell and stay transaction pairs the sale of your home with a lease agreement on a closing date you select.

-You can remain as a renter in your home as long as you need, whether that’s weeks, months, or even years.
-During that span, you’ll be free of homeowners insurance, property tax, and the hassle of major repairs or maintenance.
+You can remain as a renter in your home, during which time you’ll be free of property insurance, property tax, and the hassle of essential repairs.
 You can devote energy to finding your dream home or coordinating new construction, organizing and packing your belongings, and timing your move wisely.

 Ready to learn more?
-Call us today and speak with a Truehold Advisor to review the process and answer any questions about our sale-leaseback.
+Call us today and speak with a Truehold representative to review the process and answer any questions about our sell and stay transaction.

 Sources: